nategroks/glitch/README.md

 - Lock a theme: set `GLITCH_VARIANT` (or `GLITCH_NOISE`) to the basename of a PNG in `variants/`.
 - Lock the vaporwave shapes: set `GLITCH_NOISE=sunset|palm|gridwave` to force the neon sun/palm/grid templates (and pair matching PNGs if present).
 For symbols, try `GLITCH_NOISE=xmark|hash|dollar|jelly|spiral|diamond|sword|crosshair`.
 - Customize stats: edit `STATS` in `glitch.config` to reorder/show up to 10 entries.
-- Palette experiments: drop a PNG into `variants/` and rerun `install.sh` to regenerate `color.config` from it.
+- Palette experiments: drop a PNG into `variants/` and rerun `scripts/install.sh` to regenerate `color.config` from it.

 ## License
 MIT.
 See `LICENSE`.